Skip to content

 ) -> Self

-Ensure that the given kernel input is returned as a kernel instance.
+Ensure that the input is a scaler instance, resolving it if necessary.

 Parameters: